Access Control / Global Permissions

 Permission can also be assigned for an individual space.

-To access Easy Confluence Translator's space permissions you need to have either Permission Management permission or Space Permission Management permission for the given space.
+To access Easy Translator for Confluence's space permissions you need to have either Permission Management permission or Space Permission Management permission for the given space.

-The ECT space permissions can be accessed under Space tools > Easy Confluence Translator.
+The ECT space permissions can be accessed under Space tools > Easy Translator for Confluence.

 If space permissions are enabled, they will overwrite the global permissions.
 This also means that a group not listed in the space permission table, will not have any permission to use ECT functionality in the given space.

 By default space permissions are disabled.